 DiBenedetto and her family were so appreciative of the care she received that they presented the home care team with a certificate of appreciation and a Rinshu speaker, a sound system that uses curved wood amplification to deliver high-frequency waves said to create a sense of comfort and calm.
 Each Rinshu speaker is handmade by artisans in Japan and designed in the form of a sailboat to create sounds that mimic acoustic wooden instruments.

 Ray Phoenix, DiBenedetto’s son-in-law, says that the gift was a token of the exemplary care she was given.
 He and his wife wanted to share the Rinshu — which features the music of Hill-Phoenix, a harp therapist — with the home care team to remind them how much they appreciated all they did for DiBenedetto and to allow them to enjoy the peaceful sounds while working with others.

-“The Sharp Home Care team exemplified, in my mind, what the word ‘team’ really means,” says Phoenix.
+“The Sharp Home Health team exemplified, in my mind, what the word ‘team’ really means,” says Phoenix.
 “Their actions were always well-coordinated.
 All members of the team were aware of what Linda's mother needed, of how she was being helped and how their actions affected other members of the team.
 That they worked so well together was as impressive to me as the help each gave to us individually.
 They thoroughly deserve our appreciation.”